 - must be in residence on campus as a full-time student during the tenure of the award

-SEAS Application Process: Students interested in being nominated must email the following items as attachments to email@example.com no later than 9:00 AM on Monday, November 6, 2017.
-The SEAS Associate Dean for Academic Affairs, in conjunction with the SEAS Scholarship Committee, will determine which student's nomination will be forwarded to Rackham.
-Once that decision has been made, applicants will be notified of their status.
+SEAS Application Process: Students interested in being nominated must submit the following items as a single .pdf document to https://tinyurl.com/y3v7tlq4 no later than 9:00 AM on Monday, November 4, 2019.
+Title the document as Lastname.Barbour.pdf.
+The SEAS Associate Dean for Academic Affairs, in conjunction with the SEAS Scholarship Committee, will determine the student nomination that is forwarded to Rackham.
+Once decisions have been made, applicants will be notified of their status.

 - Personal statement (1,500-word maximum) must address: